AVF architecture

 Although guests aren't able to interact directly with TrustZone, the host must still be able to issue SMC calls into the secure world.
 These calls can specify physically addressed memory buffers that are inaccessible to the host.
 Because the secure software is generally unaware of the accessibility of the buffer, a malicious host could use this buffer to perform a confused deputy attack (analogous to a DMA attack).
 To prevent such attacks, pKVM traps all host SMC calls to EL2 and acts as a proxy between the host and the secure monitor at EL3.

 PSCI calls from the host are forwarded to the EL3 firmware with minimal modifications.
 Specifically, the entry point for a CPU coming online or resuming from suspend is rewritten so that the stage 2 page table is installed at EL2 before returning to the host at EL1.
-During boot, this protections enforced by pKVM.
+During boot, this protection is enforced by pKVM.

 This architecture relies on the SoC supporting PSCI, preferably through the use of an up-to-date version of TF-A as its EL3 firmware.